-While these are the minimum ratios, we have additional teacher assistants in the Infant, Toddler, and Early Childhood classrooms throughout the day, including 2 Outdoor Classroom specialists each morning for the Early Childhood classrooms.
-Elementary students also attend Enrichment classes with Enrichment Specialist teachers.
+While these are the minimum ratios, we have an additional teacher available for each of the Infant, Toddler, and Early Childhood classrooms throughout the day.
+Elementary students also participate in Enrichment classes with Enrichment Specialist teachers.

 All families provide their own healthy lunch options for their children.

 Parents provide snacks and lunch for children enrolled in the Infant program.